solgenomics/BrAPI-js/README.md

 BrAPI.js is a JavaScript client library for [BrAPI](https://brapi.org).
 It can be used either in the browser or within Node.js.
 It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (or [node-fetch]() in Node.js) for AJAX calls.
 BrAPI.js also uses ES6 classes.

 ### To-Do
-- Add ability to get a specific page _range_ instead of the current behavior of fetching _all_ pages.
 - Fail gracefully after failed AJAX calls

 ## Build: